 LSCache is a built-in Openlitespeed cache solution.
 The plugin also works with Apache, Nginx server but there are features that only work on OpenLiteSpeed server.

 Free credit active: You have $50 credit!
-Create CyberPanal Droplet on DigitalPanal
+Create CyberPanel Droplet on DigitalPanel

-Part 1.1 Create a pre-built CyberPanal image based on Ubuntu 18.04
+Option 1.a Create a pre-built CyberPanel image based on Ubuntu 20.04

 Log into your DigitalOcean account to any other VPS hosting provide an account.
-Create a new Droplet and select CyberPanal on ubuntu 18.04 (as shown in the image).
-When you choose DigitalOcean 1-click CyberPanal, it’ll be ready in one or two minutes.
+Create a new Droplet and select CyberPanel on ubuntu 20.04 (as shown in the image).
+When you choose DigitalOcean 1-click CyberPanel, it’ll be ready in one or two minutes.
 You can start with the cheap $5 plan, but I recommend you to choose atleast 2GB RAM plan.

 Other things you want to do are the following.

 - Tick a One-time password option.

 Open DigitalOcean or Vultr dashboard, Click new, and create a server instance.
 DigitalOcean sends an email with the server IP address and password to log in as root.
 While Vultr shows this information on their website dashboard.

 CyberPanel Installation: If you did not installed CyberPanel with DigitalOcean marketplace or using any other VPS (Linode, Vultr), or don’t want to use DigitalOcean marketplace images you can manually install CyberPanel.
 A fresh Ubuntu or CentOS 8.x VPS server is required for that.